Referral

 Key Messages

-Oral antivirals can now be prescribed in primary care.
+Oral antivirals can now be prescribed in general practice (if confident of appropriateness and safety – see Devon Formulary guidance).
 Medication stocks are now available for eligible patients via community pharmacies as well as through CMDUs.

-This guideline along with the Devon Formulary guidance are designed to aid appropriate and safe prescribing in the community – including checking for drug interactions, contraindications and dose change requirements e.g. for impaired renal function.
+Please refer to the Devon Formulary guidance to aid appropriate and safe prescribing in the community – including checking for drug interactions, contraindications and dose change requirements e.g., for impaired renal function.

 • Formulary guidance COVID-19 treatments for patients who do not require hospitalisation: N&E Devon / S&W Devon